Der Atem Des Geistes

-Der Atem des Geistes (The Breath of the Spirit) is the first book Rosenstock-Huessy published in Germany after World War II (1951).
-It is a collection of essays presenting his method of inquiry for the social sciences.
-A quotation from page 32 captures the character of the book.
+Der Atem des Geistes (The Breath of the Spirit, 1951) is the first book Rosenstock-Huessy published in Germany after World War II: a collection of essays presenting his method of inquiry for the social sciences, what he calls “a new science” in the first section of the book.
 In the chapter “Das Versiegen der Sprache” (“Speech Peters Out”) he writes:

-It is true, we have been ignored for 40 years, because the sciences in office, all of them, in a gnostic-platonic way, are aiming at objects in nature and do not have any faith in names, by virtue of which living man consciously distances himself from his own nature.
+[Mankind has] been ignored for 40 years, because the sciences in office–all of them–take aim in their gnostic-platonic way at objects in nature and have no faith in names; in doing so, living man consciously distances himself from his own nature.
 However, a new ‘Organon’ for all the sciences of society, state and church [to replace Aristotle’s canon] , a grammar of human associations is in the making here.
+(35)

 Hardbound, 296 pages.